 Motoring journalist, graphic designer.

-These days, my life presently revolves around the automotive world.
-I am presently Deputy Director with The Motor Report, one of Australia's premier resources for motoring news and reviews.
+These days, my life revolves around the automotive world.
+I am presently Deputy Editor with The Motor Report, one of Australia's premier resources for motoring news and reviews.

 I have also worked as a professional graphic designer for nearly ten years.